(Rev and Dylan #4)

 What if there was an app that could cloak you in a cross-gendered hologram?
 And it had a voice modulation module?
 Women could present as men and get better-paying jobs.
 Men could present as women and get groped in the subway.
 Cool.

-Available in print at Amazon, Barnes and Noble, Indigo, and wherever you buy your books online.
+Available in various eformats (Kingle, Kobo, NookBook, iBook).
+Also available in print at Amazon, Barnes and Noble, Chapters/Indigo, Book Depository, Bookshop, and (quite possibly) wherever you buy your books online.

 “This book is brilliant. … The premise is really intriguing … beta testers are sought for an app that can mask the gender of a person and change it to the opposite one by creating a hologram based on the person’s initial appearance. … The issues brought up in the book are very timely and relevant at the moment.
 With everything that is going on in the world (with minorities and gender rights and equalities), especially after JK Rowling’s comments on the gender matter … The author did an excellent job in writing dialogues and discussions between main characters on gender-related topics, and the scene at the airport just had me laughing out loud.
 I liked the humor, the writing and the serious issues talked about in the book.
 This way the story is extremely thought-provoking and interesting to follow.”
 Katya, Goodreads